aroberge/ideas/docs/html/_sources/possible.rst.txt

 does not require the creation of an import hook; instead, it requires the use of a custom codec.

-An example is shown in a later section.
+An example is shown in the Guide to examples.